robinjac/guess-the-punchline/README.md

 npm start
 ```

-This will start the development server after compiling the project, once it is finished, navigate to http://localhost:8080 to view the application .
+This will start the development server after compiling the project.

 To build the application and make ready for production: